-A very warm welcome to the research & personal website of Prof. Wilson Ng!
+Warmest greetings to the research website of Prof. Wilson Ng!

-I am a Visiting Professor in Entrepreneurship & Family Business at Regent’s University London.
-I was appointed in June 2018 principally to lead the launch and development of the University’s Entrepreneurship and Family Business Centre.
-I am also contracted by Regent’s to contribute my entrepreneurship research and publications to the Research Centre.
+I am an Adjunct Professor in Entrepreneurship & Family Business at Regent’s University London.
+I was appointed in June 2018 to lead the launch and development of Regent’s Entrepreneurship and Family Business Centre.
+I am also contracted by Regent’s University to contribute my research and publications to this Research Centre.
 Furthermore, I continue to supervise five PhD students, including students I brought over to Regent’s from my previous university.

-In addition to my role at Regent’s, from October 2019 I have been appointed an Adjunct Professor of Corporate Finance at Emlyon Business School in Écully, France.
-My principal responsibility at Emlyon is to teach a core module in corporate finance to graduate students on the International MBA program.
+In addition to my role at Regent’s, in October 2019 I was appointed an Adjunct Professor of Corporate Finance at Emlyon Business School in Écully, France.
+My principal responsibility at Emlyon is to teach core modules in corporate finance and advanced corporate finance to graduate students on the International MBA program.

-- To present my personal and research profiles, with weblinks to a number of my recent publications on challenged enterprises and entrepreneurs, &
+- To present my research, teaching, and consulting activities, with links to a number of my recent publications on challenged entrepreneurs and their enterprises, &

 - To offer novice researchers a convenient, preliminary guide in conceiving, developing, and operationalizing their research, from scratch.

 My personal profile is posted here: See Profile.

 My principal research projects are set out in the following sections on: